 Who should apply

-The Harvard Global Public Health for Nurse Leaders Certificate program is designed for government and national chief nursing, midwife, regulator, national nursing, and academic officers in Africa with management and leadership experience who:
+The Harvard Global Public Health for Nurse Leaders Certificate program is designed for national chief nurses, midwives, regulators, professional nursing and midwifery association executives, and academic deans and faculty in Africa:

 - Represent nurses and midwives of their country/region whose work will have impact on millions of people everyday in complex and imperceptible ways.

 - Are aware of the changing public health threats and acknowledge their ability to mitigate health, economic and security risks associate with these situations.